 Take extra care when involving children in your project.
 Many household, cultivated and wild plants are quite poisonous, at least when consumed.
 Azaleas (Rhododendron pentanthera) can cause nausea, vomiting and even coma, and daffodils (Amaryllidaceae narcissus) can give you an upset stomach and blurred vision, not to mention foxglove (Digitalis purpurea), which have fatal leaves, seeds, and flowers, causing cardiac problems.

-Furthermore, the seeds of apple (Malus domestica) and cherry (Prunus cerasus) are mildly poisonous.
+Furthermore, the seeds of apple (Malus domestica) and cherry (Prunus cerasus) are mildly poisonous but fall under the category of poisonous plants.
 Deadly nightshade (Atropa belladonna) is one of the most toxic plants found in the Western hemisphere and can cause blurred vision, tachycardia, loss of balance, staggering, headache, rash, flushing, dry mouth and throat, slurred speech, urinary retention, constipation, confusion, hallucinations, delirium, and convulsions – yes, that is a long list of stuff you don’t want to get.

 Angel’s trumpet (Brugmansia) can be fatal and poisoning by autumn crocus or meadow saffron (Colchicum autumnale) has been compared to arsenic poisoning with everything from fever to kidney failure.